heyJoshLee/Issue-Tracker-mern/README.md

     - Admin can add other users

 - Issues

   - Can be sorted.
   - Paginate.
   - Can include comments
-- Comments belong to issues and maybe sticky messsages

 - Adding other users to organization